 Chef Joe Hughes

 Originally from Devon, a rural county in South-West England, Chef Joe first discovered his passion for cooking when he was 19, inspired by revolutionary British chefs like Gordon Ramsay.
 Arriving in Grand Cayman in 2009, Chef Joe worked at Agua for 2 years as part of the opening team.
-After leaving and returning again in 2016, he worked at Avecita on the chef’s counter with Chef Remy Lefebvre.
-Chef Joe is currently awaiting a new project together with Simon Crompton in the Grove.
+After leaving and returning again in 2016, he worked at Avecita on the chef’s counter with Chef Remy Lefebvre and then started a new project together with Simon Crompton in the Grove.
 Chef Joe is now in the kitchen of new West Bay restaurant BAYSIDE.

 Chef Joe loves to cook smaller, creative dishes; he is inspired mostly by Asian, Mexican, and Middle Eastern cuisine.
 He also holds street food very close to his heart.
 For aspiring chefs, Chef Joe has three words of advice: “passion, passion, passion”, as he says “without it you won’t go far.
 With passion comes a willingness to learn, drive and skill.
 Care for your produce and do things the right way, even if it’s harder.
 Enjoy the journey, listen, and learn.”